soheeparklee/soheeparklee.github.io/_posts/2025-9-30-DAW-system-neumann.md

 tags: [] # TAG names should always be lowercase
 ---

+- ⭐️ fill in the gaps of the image
+- ⭐️ all the names, and fill in the blanks
+- ⭐️ fill in blanks of description and fill the blanks
+- ⭐️ IR: what is inside each 4 portions, how it works
+- first: operation, second: first num, third...

 ## ✅ Neumann Architecture

 > explains how the computer works inside <br>